dask/dask/docs/source/foundations.rst

 Foundations
 ===========

 You should read through the quickstart_ before reading this document.
-This document is for developers of ``distributed``, not users.

 .. _quickstart: quickstart.html